georgejieh/code-fluency/README.md

 - String methods like `isalnum()` for character type checking
 - Using `enumerate()` for cleaner iteration with indexes
 - Boolean simplification (using `return condition` instead of verbose conditionals)
-- Mathematical optimizations (like using formulas for sum of geometric series)

 ## Learning Philosophy